Position: Student Employment Positions

 -* Academic Affairs Office Assistant

-Description: Assist with day-to-day activities for the Academic Affairs office and Academic Affairs Advising Staff during the summer.
+Description: Assist with day-to-day activities for the Academic Affairs office and Academic Affairs Advising Staff during the school year.
 Provide administrative assistance with maintaining advising files and assist with coordinating projects.
 Filing, data entry and assistance with phones will be required.
-40 hours available.
+20 hours available.
 Qualifications: Can be work study or work program eligible.
 Ability to work independently and as part of a group.
 Dependable, detailed oriented and able to maintain confidentiality.
 Must have working knowledge of Microsoft Office.

 -* Tech Services - End User Support Assistant